RYEONGRYEONG/RYEONGRYEONG.github.io/aboutme.md

 subtitle: Aren't you curious about me? :->
 ---

 Hi!
-I am Seongryeong.👼🏻
+I am Seongryeong.

-there are The keywords that represent me
+The keywords that represent me
   🙋🏻‍♀ down to earth
   🙋🏻‍♀ outgoing
   🙋🏻‍♀ proactive